The Farm in the Small Marsh (TV series)

-Salaš u Malom Ritu (A Farm in Mali Rit) is a Serbian TV series, that was very popular in former Yugoslavia, based on the eponymous novel of Arsen Diklić, with Slavko Štimac in the main role.
-The show spawned two television films, Salaš u Malom Ritu and Zimovanje u Jakobsfeldu (Wintering in Jacobsfeld).
+The Farm in the Small Marsh (Салаш у Малом Риту) is a Serbian TV series, that was very popular in former Yugoslavia.
+It is based on the eponymous novel by Arsen Diklić, and stars Slavko Štimac in the main role.
+The show spawned two television films, The Farm in the Small Marsh and Zimovanje u Jakobsfeldu (Wintering in Jacobsfeld).

 Synopsis

-Set in 1941, the show follows adventures of Milan Maljević, a teenager from the fictional Banatian village called Mali Rit (Little Swamp) during World War II.
+Set in 1941, the show follows adventures of Milan Maljević, a teenager from the fictional Banatian village called Mali Rit (Small Marsh) during World War II in Yugoslavia.
 Mali Rit is a seemingly peaceful village, whose inhabitants do not resist to German occupation.
-In fact, partisans refrain from attacking the village, used as a secret base, cause they do not want to bring it to German attention.
+In fact, the Yugoslav Partisans refrain from attacking the village, used as a secret base, cause they do not want to bring it to German attention.
 The village's peaceful life is only occasionally disturbed by the commander of a small German barrack within the village.

-However, everything in changed once when partisan saboteurs set fire on wheat destined to be transferred to Germany in a neighboring village.
+However, everything in changed once when Partisan saboteurs set fire on wheat destined to be transferred to Germany in a neighboring village.
 As act of reprisal, members of Deutsche Mannschaft take as hostages several men from that village.
-The Lorry stops in Mali Rit.
+The lorry stops in Mali Rit.
 Vasa, Milan's neighbor and best friend, angered by fact that everybody seemingly is scarred by Germans, gives water to the hostages, after the German commander beats him.
 In order to get revenge, Vasa decides to set fire to the wheat intended for Germany, hoping that Germans, who guarded the wheat, will share the same fate as the hostages.